Discovery of stable surfaces with extreme work functions by high-throughput density functional theory and machine

-However, this may result in surfaces that are actually not unique because two terminations with distinct $c$-positions might actually be equivalent taking into account a shift in the $a$ or $b$ directions (or a rotation in the $a$-$b$ plane).
-To ensure that we generate all possible \textit{unique} terminations we developed an algorithm based on the local environment of surface atoms, as summarized in the dashed block in Figure \ref{fig:workflow}.
-First, a list of nearest neighbors (considering only atoms above the reference atom, i.e. with a larger $c$-component, up to a cutoff radius of 7 $\AA{}$) with their distances and chemical elements are compiled for each atom in the slab.
-Atoms with identical nearest neighbor lists are grouped together into local environment groups (LEGs).
-In the second step, for each atomic layer (i.e., atoms with the same $c$-component considering a tolerance of 0.05 $\AA{}$) the LEG of all atoms in the layer is grouped into a list (one list per layer of atoms).
-Thirdly, to determine the number of unique terminations $n_\mathrm{term}$, we check whether the slab exhibits a mirror plane parallel to the surface.
-Finally, the number of unique lists of LEGs $n_\mathrm{env}$ determines the number of unique terminations $n_\mathrm{term}$ as follows: $n_\mathrm{term}= n_\mathrm{env}$ if the slab has a mirror symmetry determined in step 3, or $n_\mathrm{term}=2 n_\mathrm{env}$ else.
-This is due to the fact that the local environments are determined in the positive $c$-direction (only above the reference atom).
-Hence, a termination A on one side of the slab with termination B underneath might not be equivalent to the A termination on the other side if there is no mirror symmetry (e.g., the terminations in the following case may not be equivalent: \textbf{AB}ABA\textbf{BA}, where AB$\neq$BA).
-Hence, to minimize redundancies we check whether the slab exhibits mirror symmetry in the $c$-direction (in the previous example, the slab has 2 unique terminations in case of a mirror symmetry and has 4 unique terminations otherwise).\\ According to $n_\mathrm{term}$ we subtract the appropriate number of atomic layers to generate slabs with all unique terminations.
+We have developed an alternate algorithm to ensure that we generate all possible \textit{unique} terminations based on the local environment of surface atoms, as summarized in the dashed block in Figure \ref{fig:workflow} and described in more detail in the Supplementary Material. \\ According to $n_\mathrm{term}$ we generate slabs that contain the appropriate number of atomic layers to expose each unique termination.